pdjr-archive/pdjr-skplugin-tank-monitor/README.md

 The following properties can be used within a tweak.

 __Apply this tweak to tank paths that begin with__ [path]\
 This string property identifies the scope of application of the containing tweak and should consist of a tank path prefix.
-If no __path__ is specified, then the tweak will apply to all tank paths (equivalent to specifying the value "tanks."), otherwise the tweak will only apply to those tank paths that begin with the supplied value.
+If the property value is undefined, then the containing tweak will apply to all tank paths (equivalent to specifying the value "tanks."), otherwise the tweak will only apply to those tank paths that begin with the supplied value.
 Properties defined in a tweak with a specific __path__ value override any that may have been defined in tweaks with a more general __path__ value.

 Example: restrict this tweak to just data describing tanks containg waste water:
 ```